Gallery of Masterpieces

 Let's see now what kind of material used amateurs to record this event.
 Clubs and groups of amateurs often used optics from 50 to 300 mm wide with an ocular projection on a screen and thus without solar filter.
 When they worked alone, most amateurs used a solar filter offering a transmission lower than 1/1000th (optical density from 3 to 5), adjusted to the diameter of their objective or off-centered, sometimes simply attached with a rubber band when it was a simple flexible sheet.

 Many amateurs used small achromatic refractors (doublets) like Orion ST-80 ED, Tele Vue Pronto 76 or 85, Celestron NexStar 102SLT or an apochromatic refractor equipped with an objective solar filter.
-Some amateurs fixed it on a simple tripod or on an equatorial mount, others fixed it in piggyback on larger telescopes that, for once, were used as guider.
+Some amateurs fixed it on a simple tripod or on an equatorial mount, others fixed it in piggyback on a larger telescope that, for once, was used as guider.

 Some lucky amateurs didn't hesitate to use their large Astro-Physics, Pentax, Takahashi or Zeiss apochromatic refractor from 100 to 200 mm of diameter, their Newton-Cassegrain or their Schmidt-Cassegrain scope from 125 to 300 mm (5-12") of diameter or a solar telescope equipped with an interferential filter.

-Among the accessories used in this special occasion, let's quote the sun glasses protected with a polymer film, the Mylar sheet or the Baader AstroSolar film made of alumined polyester, the full-aperture metal-coated glass filter up to 250 mm in diameter (e.g. Orion Telescopes or Thousand Oaks Optical 2+), the Coronado (SolarMax) or Daystar H-alpha interferential filter, the Herschel wedge, the 1.8 and 2x Barlow lens and long focal eyepieces (32 to 12 mm).
+Among the accessories used in this special occasion, let's quote the sun glasses protected with a polymer film, the Mylar sheet or the Baader AstroSolar film made of alumined polyester, the full-aperture metal-coated glass filter up to 250 mm in diameter (e.g. Orion Telescopes or Thousand Oaks Optical 2+), the Coronado (SolarMax) or Daystar Hα interferential filter, the Herschel wedge, the 1.8 and 2x Barlow lens and long focal eyepieces (32 to 12 mm).

 Among the cameras used, for close-ups all amateurs choosed a digital model, from the smallest webcam to the more recent DSLR or simply using HD camcorders.